Doughface: The 1850s

 While the term originated in the House, doughfaces eventually had their greatest influence in the United States Senate.
 In the House the greater growth of the northern population gave it a greater proportion of votes, but in the Senate the even balance of slave and free states required that only a few northerners needed to support the South in order to hold the House in check.
 The clearest case came in the Wilmot Proviso votes of 1846 and 1847 when the Senate rejected the Proviso after its passage in the House.

-Many Southerners still looked at these doughfaces from the same perspective as Randolph—weak men who, without any firm moral commitment to their cause other than political expediency, could prove at some critical point in the future to be unreliable.
+Many Southerners still looked at these doughfaces from the same perspective as Randolph—weak men who, without any firm moral commitment to their cause other than political expediency, could prove unreliable at some critical point in the future.
 Richards has classified 320 congressmen in the period from 1820 to 1860 as doughfaces.
-The two U.S. Presidents preceding Abraham Lincoln, Franklin Pierce and James Buchanan, were both commonly referred to as doughfaces.
-Stephen A. Douglas was severely criticized by Lincoln as the "worst doughface of them all", even though he broke with his party over the Lecompton Constitution for Kansas in 1857.
+The two U.S. Presidents preceding Abraham Lincoln, Franklin Pierce and James Buchanan, were both commonly called doughfaces.
+Lincoln called Stephen A. Douglas the "worst doughface of them all", even though he broke with his party over the Lecompton Constitution for Kansas in 1857.
 Other such doughfaces were Charles G. Atherton, the author of the gag rule, and Jesse D. Bright, the only northern senator expelled for treason during the Civil War.

-The ultimate weakness of the doughfaces, from a Southern perspective, came over the issue of popular sovereignty.
-At the time of the Kansas-Nebraska Act, popular sovereignty was accepted by both the northern and southern Democrats as the proper states' rights position.
+The doughfaces' ultimate weakness, from a Southern perspective, was on the issue of popular sovereignty.
+At the time of the Kansas-Nebraska Act, both the northern and southern Democrats accepted popular sovereignty as the proper states' rights position.
 It protected against federal consolidation and insured the equality of the states to compete in the territories.
 Douglas and many northern Democrats remained consistent through 1860 in their support for popular sovereignty.
-Southerners, on the other hand, saw the increasing strength of the anti-slavery movement in the North and by the late 1850s were no longer content simply to rely on preventing the Federal government from interfering in the territories.
-They now insisted on Federal intervention to protect slavery in the territories and prevent any decision on slavery until a territory prepared a constitution as part of an application for statehood.
+Southerners, on the other hand, saw the increasing strength of the anti-slavery movement in the North and by the late 1850s were no longer content simply to rely on preventing the federal government from interfering in the territories, but insisted on federal intervention to protect slavery there and prevent any decision on slavery until a territory prepared a constitution as part of an application for statehood.
 Northern Democrats such as Douglas could not go that far with the South.
 The doughface, as an agent for sectional compromise, had outlived his usefulness.

 Modern usage

-In Arthur M. Schlesinger, Jr.'s book The Vital Center, he applied the term to modern liberalism in the United States, referring to the part of the movement perceived as practicing appeasement toward Joseph Stalin's Soviet Union.
+In Arthur M. Schlesinger, Jr.'s book The Vital Center, he applied the term to modern liberalism in the United States, referring to the part of the movement perceived as practicing appeasement of Joseph Stalin's Soviet Union.